holepunchto/bare/docs/threat-model.md

 The registry is per process, like addons are.
 A sibling in the same OS process has its own and sees nothing of yours.

 The seal covers it.
-After `bare_seal()` or `Addon.seal()`, the registry can neither gain nor lose an entry, which is the same boundary the addons get and for the same reason: an addon that could publish a handle could feed it to another addon.
-So publish before you seal.
+After `bare_seal()` or `Addon.seal()`, nothing further can be published, which is the same boundary the addons get and for the same reason: an addon that could publish a handle could feed it to another addon.
+It is one process-wide flag rather than two, so neither half can be sealed without the other.
+Publish before you seal.

 Addons are loaded by `bare_load()`, so an addon only ever sees what was published before it loaded.
-Publish everything up front rather than in response to something the code asks for.
+Publish everything up front rather than in response to something the code asks for, and note that publishing late is not merely late: addons load when the module graph first reaches them, so a handle published after `bare_load()` is seen by some addons and not others, with nothing reporting which.

+Nothing can be withdrawn either.
+An entry lasts for as long as the process, which is what makes it safe to hand a pointer to an addon, and it also means a handle you publish is a grant you cannot take back short of tearing the process down.

 ## What is a wall and what is not